MESMUR/Obsidian-Resources/QuickAdd/Adding Anime Metadata.md

 ## Review
 ```

+## Help

+Please comment on the relevant gists for the scripts if there are any issues or if there are any other improvements that you want made!

+If you have trouble going through the installation process, check out the Obsidian Official Discord Channel [here](https://obsidian.md/community) and ask for help!
+Ping me `@Aurorous`.

 ## Acknowledgement

-These scripts and the inspiration from them are largely adapted from: [Christian's Movie Script](https://github.com/chhoumann/quickadd/blob/master/docs/Examples/Macro_MovieAndSeriesScript.md).
+These scripts and the inspiration for them are largely adapted from: [Christian's Movie Script](https://github.com/chhoumann/quickadd/blob/master/docs/Examples/Macro_MovieAndSeriesScript.md).
 I've re-used most of the script and adapted it to a different use case!